 Children’s Day, Book Day, in Spanish, El día de los niños, el día de los libros, often known as Día, (day in Spanish) is a year-long commitment to linking children and families to books.
-A collaboration of national literacy organizations, presses and readers, Día creatively celebrates all our children, the importance of bookjoy in their daily lives, and promotes culminating April Children’s Day, Book Day celebrations that unite communities.
+A collaboration of national library and literacy organizations, educators, presses and readers, Día creatively celebrates all our children, the importance of bookjoy in their daily lives, and promotes culminating April Children’s Day, Book Day celebrations that unite communities.
 April book fiestas are held in libraries, schools, homes, parks, etc., often near April 30th.

+In 1996, I learned about the Mexican tradition of celebrating April 30th as El día del niño, the day of the child. the day of the child.
+I thought, "We have Mother’s Day and Father’s Day.
+We need kids’ day too, but I want to connect all children with bookjoy, the pleasure of reading."
 I was enthusiastically assisted to start this family literacy initiative by REFORMA, the National Association to Promote Library & Information Services to Latinos and the Spanish Speaking.
 The Association for Library Services to Children (ALSC), a division of the American Library Association (ALA), has also been an active partner.
 A new, enthusiastic national partner is First Book.

-Watch this video of Día events:
+Enjoy this video of past April Día celebrations: